School system was also surprised by price tag for Tennessee High renovations

 People are also reading…

-The reasons behind the need for renovation plans focus on the CTE building, the library, and the cafeteria was laid out in the 2017 facilities study.
+The reasons behind the need for renovation plans focus on the CTE building, the library and the cafeteria in a 2017 facilities study.
 The study suggested that the renovation of Tennessee High be completed in two phases.

-Tudor emphasized that the next step is up to the City Council and that in the case the renovations are delayed, she believes what they have presented is a good foundation to work with in the future.
+Tudor emphasized that the next step is up to the City Council and that, in case the renovations are delayed, she believes what they have presented is a good foundation to work with in the future.